 How much does charging an electric car cost?

-Although you need to take regional price variations into account, the cost of filling a car with petrol or diesel is relatively easy to calculate.
+Although you need to take regional price variations into account, the cost of filling a conventional car with petrol or diesel is relatively easy to calculate.
 All you need is the size of the fuel tank and the fuel price per litre.

-Charging at an electric car at home
+Charging an electric car

 It makes sense to charge your electric car at home, ideally overnight.
 Not only will you wake up to a fully charged car in the morning, you can also take advantage of off-peak electricity costs.
 Home charging is usually the cheapest option.